Hyde Park, Boston: Demographics

-For the first 100 years or so after its founding, the inhabitants of Hyde Park consisted mostly of people with European heritage, the main ethnicities being Irish, Polish and Italian.
 Hyde Park has a significant number of individuals who are foreign-born.
 Non-citizens make up approximately 10% of the population, consisting primarily of Caribbean-born individuals.
 38% of the total population speaks a language other than English.

 The latest census reports the current demographics breakdown to be as follows: African American 49.49%, Hispanic 19.7%, Non-Hispanic White 33.39%, Other Race 11.34%, Two or More Races 3.46, Asian 1.7%, American Indian or Alaskan Native 0.5%, Native Hawaiian or Other Pacific Islander 0.1%.

 These two specific demographics, race and nationality, have remained largely unchanged over the last 20 years.
 A comparison of 2000 and 2010 census shows a 1% difference.

 The largest age demographic is individuals aged 39–54, who comprise 29% of the population.
 Hyde Park's elderly population has remained relatively unchanged over the last 20 years, with the count hovering around 4,000, or 6.5% of the total.
 Hyde Park is home to roughly 7,000 school-aged children and has experienced one of the fastest growth rates in the city in the number of children.
 39% of Hyde Park residents are married.

 Hyde Park's per capita income of appr. $32,224 is roughly average for the US ($33,706).
 Conversely, the average household income of approximately $89,815 is higher than the US average ($48,150).

 The poverty rate for Hyde Park, reported as being 10%, is also below the national average (14%).
 These figures include 586 families.